LuukSuurmeijer/nn_project_2021/README.md

 ## Embeddings

 The method `create_embeddings` is given a tokenized sentences and an embedding model and returns the embedded sentence (dimensions: 1 x max sentence length x 768).
-The method is called during training and creates embeddings one by one.
+The method is called during training and creates embeddings one by one/batch by batch.

 ## Running the model